 James Lea, M.D.

 Dr. James Lea is a recently retired neurologist who lives in Coeur d’Alene, Idaho – when not enjoying his Kalispell Bay cabin on Priest Lake.
 James is passionate about finding solutions for improving water quality in shallower bays like Kalispell, where he has witnessed a steady decline in near-shore water quality.
-James is currently working on gaining technical support for the SCA and Priest Lake water quality studies from the new University of Idaho Social Ecological Systems Laboratory in CDA.
+James is currently working with WSU on a special study in Kalispell Bay.

 Jon and his wife Mary live “off the grid” on a section of Priest River known as 8 Mile Canyon, originally purchasing acreage in 1980.
 They have been inspired to apply the ethics of stewardship and preservation in managing the property.
 The river has been a source of recreation and wonder, raising their children to also desire to preserve, which is being passed on to another generation (grandkids!) .
 This has led to studies in forest management through the University of Idaho Master Forest Stewardship program, membership in the Idaho Forest Owners Association, and learning bio control of noxious weeds.
 They have lived full time on Priest River since 2009.
 Jon retired in 2017 from a career as a Licensed Clinical Social Worker.

 Fly fishing has resulted in many hours wading and floating the river.
 Cross country skiing is the winter activity and hiking in the summer, exploring the Selkirk range year around.
 He sees the importance of seeking a balance between resource management and protection of the valuable Priest River drainage.